 EDUCATION M.M., New Jersey City University, 2015 Multiple Woodwind Performance B.M., Ithaca College, 2012 Saxophone Performance and Music Education

 LIFE Multiple Woodwind artist Erika Friedman holds education and performance degrees from Ithaca College (B.M. in Music Education and Saxophone Performance) and New Jersey City University (M.M. in Multiple Woodwind Performance).
-She has studied with saxophonist Dr. Steven Mauk, and NYC based woodwind doublers, Ed Joffe, Giuseppe Fusco, Dave Noland and flutist, Jeanne Wilson.
+She has studied with saxophonist Dr. Steven Mauk, and NYC based woodwind doublers, Ed Joffe, Giuseppe Fusco, Dave Noland and flutists, Jeanne Wilson and Janet Axelrod.
 Her intensive undergraduate and graduate studies have helped her become a versatile performer, allowing her to excel in a variety of performance settings ranging from classical to commercial music.
 She particularly enjoys musical theater and performing in pit orchestras.
-Erika has had the pleasure of touring as the Reed player for the National/International Broadway shows of "Kinky Boots," "The Bodyguard," "Annie" and "The Producers”.
+Erika has had the pleasure of touring as the Reed player for the National/International Broadway shows of "The Prom," "Kinky Boots," "The Bodyguard," "Annie" and "The Producers”.
 Her travels brought her to 49 US states, 7 Canadian provinces and parts of Southeast Asia.

 When she is not performing or teaching, Erika enjoys discovering local coffee shops, traveling and paddle boarding!